wp-plugins/dynamic-dates/readme.txt

 = How can I display a customized date? =

 This is a very powerful feature.
-Use any shortcode and extend it with the following attributes, each of which is optional:
+Use any shortcode, or the generic `[date]` shortcode, and extend it with the following attributes, each of which is optional:

 * format - a pattern to format the date or time.
 Browse the different formatting codes for [English mode](http://php.net/manual/en/function.date.php) and [International mode](http://userguide.icu-project.org/formatparse/datetime).
 * time - the date or time [specified with natural language](http://php.net/manual/en/datetime.formats.relative.php)